History of the Cleveland Browns: Paul Brown is fired

 On January 9, 1963, Art Modell sent a statement to the newswires: "Paul E. Brown, head coach and general manager, will no longer serve the team in those capacities", it said.
 Immediate reaction to the decision was muted due to a newspaper strike that kept the Cleveland Plain Dealer and Cleveland Press off the newsstands until April.
 A printing company executive, however, got together a group of sportswriters and published a 32-page magazine fielding players' views on the firing.
 Opinions were mixed; Modell came in for his share of criticism, but tackle and team captain Mike McCormack said he did not think the team could win under Brown.
-Nonetheless, it was a shocking end to the 17-year Cleveland career of a coach who was already a seminal figure in the city's sports history.
+Nonetheless, it was a shocking end to the 17-year career of a coach who was already a seminal figure in Cleveland's sports history.
 Among many innovations, Brown was the first coach to call plays for his quarterback, give players IQ and personality tests and use game film to evaluate opponents.
 Even Jim Brown lauded his pioneering role in integrating the game:

 Paul Brown integrated pro football without uttering a single word about integration.
 He just went out, signed a bunch of great black athletes, and started kicking butt.
 That's how you do it.
 You don't talk about it. ...
 [I]n his own way, the man integrated football the right way – and no one was going to stop him.

 Modell named Brown's chief assistant, Blanton Collier, as the team's new head coach.
 Collier was a friendly, studious man who became a player favorite as an assistant on both offense and defense under Brown.
 He installed an open offense and allowed Ryan to call his own plays.
 In Collier's first season, the Browns finished with a 10–4 record but fell short of a division title.
 Jim Brown won the MVP award in 1963 with a record 1,863 yards rushing.
 Dominant blocking from the Browns' offensive line, which included guard Gene Hickerson and left tackle Dick Schafrath, helped boost his totals.